Dalida: Death

 On the night of 2 to 3 May 1987, Dalida died by suicide at her house in Montmartre by overdosing on barbiturates.
 She left behind a note which read: La vie m'est insupportable.
 Pardonnez-moi. ('Life is unbearable for me.
-Forgive me.')
+Forgive me').
+She had last performed in Turkey and the last person to see her alive was Eddy Despretz.

 Dalida is buried at the Montmartre Cemetery, 18th Division, Chemin des Gardes.